brighthive/data-resource-generator/README.md

 ### Generate Data Resources

+#### Utilities to help create a Data Resource Schema

-Interact with the "Admin" routes to generate Data Resources.
+(You can Interact with the "Admin" routes to generate Data Resources.
+These provide a utility to help generate a swagger spec using https://github.com/brighthive/convert_descriptor_to_swagger

 - `PUT /tableschema/1` Put Data Resource Descriptor to this route.
 - `GET /tableschema` Get all Data Resource Descriptors you have posted.
 - `GET /swagger` Generate a swagger file from all the Data Resource Descriptors you have submitted.

+#### Submit a Data Resource Schema

+Once you have your table schema files and swagger API you will need to convert them into a Data Resource Schema.

-- `POST /generator` Given a Data Catalog, this will generate all of the described Data Resources.
+- `POST /generator` Given a Data Resource Schema, this trigger the generation of all of the described Data Resources.

 ### Interacting with Generated Data Resources